COSTS: £2,750 per person ( based on two people per car sharing a room)

 NOT INCLUDED ARE THE FOLLOWING :

 11 day tour to Provence in the south of France.
 The tour starts with an overnight ferry from Portsmouth-St.Malo and then we spend 4 days travelling to Provence with overnight stays in the Loire Valley, the Dordogne and the Tarn Gorge before arriving in Provence where we spend 3 nights in our hotel.
 Whilst in Provence we visit the Verdon Gorge and several of France's most beautiful villages.
 We then leave Provence and drive north along the Route de Napolean to Grenoble and on to Lake Annecy where our hotel for the next two nights is located.
-We then leave Lake Annecy and drive north-west to Vezelay where our next hotel is located.
+We then leave Lake Annecy and drive north-west to Vault de Lugny a village between Avallon and Vezelay where our next chateau hotel is located.
 Our final hotel is Chateau de Rochecotte in St.Patrice in the Loire Valley.On our final day we drive up to Cherbourg to catch a late afternoon ferry to Portsmouth.

 Our afternoon ferry leaves Portsmouth at 8.30pm and arrives in St. Malo the following morning at 8.30am.

-We then drive south to Champagnac de Belair where our hotel, Le Moulin du Roc, a 17th century converted walnut mill, is located see photo below:
+We drive south to Champagnac de Belair in the Dordogne region where our hotel, Le Moulin du Roc, a 17th century converted walnut mill, is located see photo below:

 Dinner tonight is in the hotel's Michelin * restaurant

-Our morning route takes us east via Perigueux along the autoroute to Brives.
-We then leave the autoroute and head south east across country towards Rodez stopping for morning coffee in Martel followed by lunch in Figeac.
-In the afternoon we join the autoroute south towards the Millau Bridge then turn off the motorway and drop down to the stunning Tarn Gorge, see photos below:
+Our route takes us south for 25 miles on a scenic route then we take the A89 autoroute east to Brive then the A20 autoroute south to Cahors.
+We then leave the autoroute and head east to Saint Cirq Lapopie our lunch stop.
+After lunch we continue east to Rodez then join the autoroute south towards the Millau Bridge then turn off the motorway and drop down to the stunning Tarn Gorge, see photos below:

 Our hotel, the Chateau de la Caze, located between La Malene and St Enimie, is a stunning 16th-century fortified chateau on the banks of the river Tarn in the gorge itself, (see photos below ).